-Below are a few highlights from last year’s event at City Winery NYC:
+Below are a few highlights from last year’s event at IAC Manhattan

 “Anko” means high water in the native language of Salta.
 I loved the white floral aromas and fresh acidity on this white wine made from the #Torrontes grape in the Salta region of Argentina!

 Have you ever had a pink Pinot Grigio?
-Neither had I until I tried this Pinot Gris from Piedra Negro.
+I had not until I tried this Pinot Gris from Piedra Negra.
 It was yummy!

 2 standout reds from the Norton family of wines:

 “Sliced strawberries, blueberries, plums and tobacco leaves.
 Medium to full body, round and polished tannins with a clear and precise vibrant finish.
 A blend of Malbec and Cabernet Franc.” – James Suckling describing the Lote Negro.